Skip to content

 The admin_init hook is commonly used by developers to perform various tasks when the WordPress admin panel is loaded.
 These tasks can include adding custom menus, registering custom post types or taxonomies, initializing settings, and performing security checks or authentication for admin-specific actions.

-This hook is similar to the init hook but it only fires as an admin screen or script is being initialized.
-This hook does not just run on user-facing admin screens, it also runs on the admin-ajax.php and admin-post.php endpoint as well.
+This hook is similar to the init hook, but it only fires as an admin screen or script is being initialized.
+This hook does not just run on user-facing admin screens; it also runs on the admin-ajax.php and admin-post.php endpoints as well.

 function myplugin_settings() {